-American Express is known for enticing new customers with very generous sign-on bonuses.
-You can currently pick up a 55,000 point sign on bonus with the Qantas Ultimate Card or 50,000 bonus points with the Explorer Card.
+American Express is known for enticing new customers with very generous sign-on bonuses on credit cards such as the Qantas Ultimate Card or the Explorer Card.
 And savvy travellers will love the Platinum Edge Card with a $200 travel credit and a low annual fee.

 Several banks, including NAB, recently introduced a restrictive ‘cap’ on credit card points earning.
 This means that once you spend a certain amount per month, your ability to earn points is restricted.
 Boo!
 American Express imposes no points cap on their credit cards, which is great news for big spenders.
 No matter how much you spend per month or per year, you’re guaranteed to receive the full serve of points.